 A blowout is an uncontrolled flow of gas, oil, or other well fluids from a wellbore into the atmosphere.
 A blowout usually results from a combination of factors, such as human error and equipment failure.

 Yes.
 Backup equipment provides a second line of defence to ensure that problems with a well are controlled early on, before they lead to a full-scale blowout.
-Two examples illustrate such safeguards: first, there must normally be a second or backup degasser on site (a device that removes unwanted gas from drilling fluids), and second, there must be twice as much drilling mud in reserve at the site as will be needed.
-Mud is the liquid mixture circulated through the wellbore during drilling that is so important in holding back subsurface pressure.
+For example, a site must normally have a second or backup degasser (a device that removes unwanted gas from drilling fluids), and the site must keep twice the necessary drilling mud in reserve.
+Mud is the liquid mixture circulated through the wellbore during drilling and is very important in holding back subsurface pressure.

 No amount of regulation can guarantee that workers at a critical well will never make a mistake.
 However, errors can be reduced with proper training and supervision.
 The basic rule is that critical wells must be drilled by well-qualified and experienced drilling crews.
 Rig managers and supervisors must have a current Enform Second Line Supervisor BOP Well Control certificate.
 All supervisors, rig managers, and drillers must have H2S Alive certification and experience drilling sour wells.